loxK/Wordpress_Simple_Facebook_Connect/readme.txt

 == Upgrade Notice ==

+= 0.21 =
+* Multi-Site support!
+Read the readme for more info.

 = 0.20 =
 * This version adds correct and updated OpenGraph meta data to your site.
 If you've manually set your og:metadata in the theme, you'll want to remove it.